qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 For multipart geometries there are similar accessor functions:
 :func:`asMultiPoint`, :func:`asMultiPolyline`, :func:`asMultiPolygon()`.

-.. warning:: |outofdate|

 .. index:: Geometry; Predicates and operations

 Geometry Predicates and Operations
 ==================================

-QGIS uses GEOS library for advanced geometry operations such as geometry predicates (:func:`contains`, :func:`intersects`, ...) and set operations (:func:`union`, :func:`difference`, ...).
+QGIS uses the GEOS library for advanced geometry operations such as geometry predicates (:func:`contains`, :func:`intersects`, …) and set operations (:func:`union`, :func:`difference`, …).
 It can also compute geometric properties of geometries, such as area (in the case of polygons) or lengths (for polygons and lines)